-As it’s Nutrition and Hydration Week (16-22 March 2020) we spoke to Jennie Carter, one of our BSc (Hons) Sport and Exercise Nutrition Lecturers, about the importance of hydration and the effects it can have on our bodies.
+We spoke to Jennie Carter, one of sports lecturers, about the importance of hydration and the effects it can have on our bodies.
 Even if you're not a budding athlete, hydration is important, so here are six things you should know about hydration.

 1. We’re made up of more water than you might think!